nikumar1206/loco/notes.md

   - Terraform Cloud secret
   - Gitlab secret
-  - Digital Ocean / Cloud provder secret.
+  - Digital Ocean / Cloud provder secret for provisioning.
   - GH Oauth Client Secret (to identify)
+  - Cloudflare API token so that cert-manager can issue certsa and auto-renew

 - deployment scripts need to actually have some tests lol
 - generic webhook for notifying admins on failures.